phoenixding/idrem/readme.md

 			![mirnaexpression](images/mirnaexpression.png)
 			The description of normalization methods and repeats is the same as the gene expression data in the "Data Input".

-		* __Methylation Option__
+		* __Epigenomics Option__
 		![methylation](images/methyoption.png)
 		Note that this option can take different types of epigenomic data (e.g. DNA methylation, histone modification)

-			* __Methylation data File__
+			* __Epigenomic data File__
-			This methylation data represents the Epigenomic data such as DNA methylation, histone methylation, etc.
+			This File specifies the Epigenomic data such as DNA methylation, histone methylation, etc.
-			Here the methylation score is used to denote the repression of the region.
+			Here the epigenomic score is used to denote the repression of the region.
 			Therefore, different types of Epigenomic data need to be pre-processed differently.
 			For example, if the epigenomic data is DNA methylation, the normalized methylation score [0-1] can be used directly as the input.
 If the epigenomic data is histone modification, e.g H3K4me2, which is asssociated with activiation,then the input should be (1-normalized histone modification score).
-			In short, the methylation data here should represent 'difficulty' score of TF-binding.
+			In short, the epigenomic data here should represent 'difficulty' score of TF-binding.
 The larger score, the smaller probablity of TF binding.
-			The methylation input should be in BED6 format.
+			The epigenomic input should be in BED6 format.
 			This file has the following BED6 formatting requirements:
 			1st column: chrom
 			2nd column: ChromStart
 			3rd column: ChromEnd
 			4th column: Name with time point information.
 It should be in the format of TimePoint_Gene
-			5th column: Methylation score
+			5th column: Epigenomic score
 			6th column: strand
 			All columns are tab delimited.
 			Sample File: